KateLouiseJohnson/tree-showcase/README.md

 ### E2E tests

-Start up the project locally and run the following command:
+Start up the project locally, make sure web is running by hitting 'w' and run the following command:

 ```bash
 npx cypress run